AkshayHere/gic-ems-portal/README.md

 .\start-container.sh
 ```

 This will start the project instance in your local machine.
+Wait for a few minutes for the database to be ready.

-Navigate to the [http:localhost:7999](http:localhost:7999) to start browsing the application.
+Navigate to the [http://localhost:4172](http://localhost:4172) to start using the application.

 You may use the side menu to navigate to various pages.